Canon de 194 GPF

-The Canon de 194 GPF (Grande Puissance Filloux - "High-Power" Filloux) - was the first French tracked self-propelled gun (SPG).
+The Canon de 194 GPF (Grande Puissance Filloux - "High-Power" Filloux) was the first French tracked self-propelled gun (SPG).
 Designed at the end of World War I, it was a pioneering weapon with many modern features.

 Design

-The vehicle was designed by colonel Émile Rimailho, deputy chief executive officer of the compagnie des forges et aciéries de la marine (Saint-Chamond).
+The vehicle was designed by Colonel Émile Rimailho, deputy chief executive officer of the Compagnie des forges et aciéries de la marine (Saint-Chamond).
 The 194 mm gun was a derivative of the 155 mm GPF and was designed at Atelier de Construction de Puteaux by Louis Filloux.
 The 194mm GPF gun was intended to be deployed as a heavy field gun but with the end of the war the field gun option was dropped and only half of the 200 barrels ordered were completed for use in the Saint-Chamond vehicle.
-A prototype of the Saint-Chamond vehicle was manufactured with a 220 mm Saint-Chamond howitzer and although this proved to be a useful weapon in trials around Verdun in 1918 the 220mm Saint-Chamond howitzer was not adopted by the French Army and the 194 mm GPF gun chosen along with the 280mm Schneider howitzer since tracked self-propelled guns were heavy and expensive vehicles and only the more powerful guns were to be used.
+One prototype of the Saint-Chamond vehicle was manufactured with a 220 mm Saint-Chamond howitzer.
+Although this proved to be a useful weapon in trials around Verdun in 1918, since tracked self-propelled guns were heavy and expensive vehicles, the 220mm Saint-Chamond howitzer was not adopted.
+Only the more powerful the 194 mm GPF gun and 280mm Schneider howitzer were to be used.
 Saint-Chamond also designed the Mortier 280 mm TR de Schneider sur affût-chenilles St Chamond.
 Both SPGs used the same two tracked vehicles, avant-train (lead vehicle) and affut-chenille (gun chassis).
 The lead vehicle carried ammunition and a 120 hp Panhard SUK4 M2 electrical generator.
-Both vehicles were powered by two electric motors, energy being sent to the affut by a flexible electric cable.
-The gun barrel was displaced at the rear of the chassis when the vehicle had to move.
-Compared to a contemporary British vehicle, the Gun Carrier Mark I which was a tracked vehicle upon which a field gun was sat, the Canon de 194 was much more advanced; it was driven by only one person, had hydraulic brakes and the gun had automatically adjusting recoil mechanisms and pneumatic recuperators.
+Both vehicles were driven by two electric motors, energy being sent to the affut by a flexible electric cable.
+The gun barrel was displaced to the rear of the chassis when the vehicle had to move.
+Compared to a contemporary British vehicle, the Gun Carrier Mark Im, a tracked vehicle mounting a field gun, the Canon de 194 was much more advanced.
+It was driven by only one person, had hydraulic brakes, and the gun had automatically adjusting recoil mechanisms and pneumatic recuperators.